lizmat/raku-all-modules/melezhik/sparrowdo/README.md

     package-install ('nano', 'ncdu', 'mc' );

-Read [core-dsl](/core-dsl.md) doc to get acquainted with core-dsl functions available at the current sparrowdo version.
+Read the [core-dsl](/core-dsl.md) doc to get familiar with core-dsl functions available in the current sparrowdo version.

 # Plugins DSL

-Under the hood core dsl ends up in "calling"(*) a [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.
+Under the hood the plugins DSL is just a "call"(*) of some [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.

-(\*) Not that accurate.
-Technically speaking core-dsl functions just *generate* a JSONs to **serialize** a sparrow plugins with binded parameters ( so called [sparrow tasks](https://github.com/melezhik/sparrow#tasks) ) and then generated JSON gets copied (with the help of scp command ) to the target host, where it is finally executed by sparrow client.

-Thus, if you want a direct access to sparrow plugins API you may use a plugin DSL.
+Thus, if you want a direct access to sparrow plugins API you use the plugins DSL.

-Examples above could be rewritten with low level API:
+Examples above could be rewritten in the terms of the low level plugins API:

     $ cat sparrowfile